Disentangled Sequence to Sequence Learning for Compositional Generalization: Disentanglement in a Toy Experiment

-\paragraph{A Simple Solution} Although separate training helps mitigate the entanglement problem, it is infeasible for real-wold data.
-It would be extremely inefficient to train separate models for each relation (the number of relations is quadratic with respect to sentence length).
-Instead, we explore a simple but effective approach where a single model takes as input utterances enriched with indicator features for different relations.
-Specifically, given sequence $[e_1, r_1, e_c, r_2, e_2]$, and assuming we wish to predict relation~$y_1$, we add indicator feature~1 for symbols~$e_1$, $r_1$, and $e_c$ (marking the relation and its immediate context), and 0~for all other symbols.
-The model then takes as input the utterance \emph{and} relation indicators, i.e., $[1,1,1,0,0]$ for $y_1$ and $[0,0,1,1,1]$ for $y_2$, and learns embeddings for original symbols and indicators alike.
-This way, we obtain specialized representations for \emph{each} prediction rather than shared representations for \emph{all} predictions, achieving~97\% accuracy.
+\paragraph{A Simple Solution} Although separate training presents a solution to entanglement, it is unrealistic for real-wold data as it would be extremely inefficient to train separate models for each relation (the number of relations is quadratic with respect to sentence length).
+Instead, we explore a simple but effective approach where a single model takes as input an utterance enriched with different indicator features for different targets.
+Specifically, given utterance $[e_1, r_1, e_c, r_2, e_2]$, and assuming we wish to predict relation~$y_1$, we add indicator feature~1 for symbols~$e_1$, $r_1$, and $e_c$ (marking the relation and its immediate context), and 0~for all other symbols.
+The model then takes as input the utterance \emph{and} relation indicators, i.e., $[1,1,1,0,0]$ for $y_1$ and $[0,0,1,1,1]$ for $y_2$, and learns embeddings for indicators during training.
+It thus learns specialized representations for \emph{each} prediction rather than shared representations for \emph{all} predictions.
+Based on the simplicity bias, the two representations will guide the model towards exclusively relying on~$r_1$ and~$r_2$, naturally disentangling different relations by encoding them separately.
+Such a model predicts $y_{1}$ with~100\% test accuracy and $y_2$ with~97\%.

 \paragraph{Discussion}